dtherrick/network-analysis/README.md

    - Navigate to the directory where you cloned this repository, and then navigate to the sas/ directory of the demo you wish to run.
    - Open the .sas script and run by clicking the run icon or pressing F3.
 - If you intend to run the Jupyter notebook versions of these demos:
-   - First ensure that you are have the required python packages installed by using `conda install -c conda-forge -c sas-institute --file requirements.txt` from a terminal window (see the above details section for more context).
+   - First ensure that you are have the required python packages installed by using `poetry install` from a terminal window (see the above details section for more context).
-   - launch a jupyter notebook session by using `jupyter notebook start` from a terminal window.
-   - after launching, use a web browser to connect to the displayed URL for your newly created Jupyter notebook server
+   - Start your jupyter server.
+This repository installs both **jupyterlab** and the traditional notebook.
+     - if you prefer the traditional notebook, invoke `jupyter notebook`
+     - if you prefer the lab, invoke `jupyter lab`
-   - navigate to the directory where you cloned this repository, and then navigate to the python/ directory of the demo you wish to run.
+   - On launch, the server should automatically open a web browser in the local home directory where you cloned this repository.
    - open the .ipynb notebook and then run the cells interactively by clicking the run button.

 ### Viewing graphs with graphviz